Aidan-John/Google-Cloud-Security-Labs/README.md

 # Google Cloud Cybersecurity Professional Labs

-This repository contains detailed write-ups from hands-on labs completed as part of the **Google Cloud Cybersecurity Professional Certificate**.
+This repository contains overviews of hands-on labs completed as part of the **Google Cloud Cybersecurity Professional Certificate**.
 The labs cover a wide range of cloud security topics including IAM, network security, risk management, vulnerability remediation, incident response, and secure architecture using Google Cloud Platform (GCP).

-Each write-up documents key actions taken, concepts learned, and insights gained throughout the certification process.
-These notes are intended to demonstrate applied skills and help others better understand practical cloud security workflows on GCP.

 ---